Vindolanda: Site museum

 The Vindolanda site museum, also known as Chesterholm Museum, conserves and displays finds from the site.
 The museum is set in gardens, which include full-sized reconstructions of a Roman temple, a Roman shop, a Roman house and Northumbrian croft, all with audio presentations.
 Exhibits include Roman boots, shoes, armour, jewellery and coins, infrared photographs of the writing tablets and, from 2011, a small selection of the tablets themselves, on loan from the British Museum.
 2011 saw the reopening of the museum at Vindolanda, and also the Roman Army Museum at Magnae Carvetiorum (Carvoran), refurbished with a grant from the Heritage Lottery Fund.

+A full-size replica of two sections of Hadrian's Wall, in turf and in stone was built on the site in 1973.

 Vindolanda Trust

 In 1970, the Vindolanda Trust, a registered charity, was founded to administer the site and its museum, and in 1997, the Trust took over the running of the Roman Army Museum at Carvoran to the west, another Hadrian's Wall fort, which it had acquired in 1972.
+The current Curator of the Vindolanda Trust is Barbara Birley.
+As of 2009, the Trust was the largest employer in Bardon Mill.